samthakur587/LLM_playground/README.md

 ---
 ## Usage

-1. Input Unify API Key: Enter your Unify API key in the provided text input box on the sidebar.
+1. Input Unify API Key: Enter your Unify API key in the provided text input box on the sidebar you can get the api key from [here](https://console.unify.ai/).

 2. Select endpoints : Choose the models and providers from the sidebar dropdown menus.